FaiqMahmood/flask-task-tracker/readme.md

 # Flask Task Tracker

-Flask Task Tracker is a lightweight web application to-do application with options for adding, updating, deleting, and marking tasks as completed.
+Flask Task Tracker is a lightweight task tracking web application with options for adding, updating, deleting, and marking tasks as completed.
 The front-end is built using the Flask framework, Postgres is used to the data, SQLAlchemy (ORM), Docker for containerizing the app and Kubernetes for container orchestration.

 ## App Preview